Russell Westbrook: Fashion

 In 2015, Westbrook was named Marketing Creative Director of the denim brand True Religion.
 In 2016, he launched the unisex streetwear brand Honor the Gift, which pays tribute to his years growing up in Hawthorne and Los Angeles.

 Film

 Westbrook made his production debut with Tulsa Burning: The 1921 Race Massacre about the Tulsa race massacre, which was inspired by his time playing in Oklahoma City.
 It received three Primetime Emmy nominations in 2021.
 He produced the short film Why Not? in a collaboration with Jordan Brand.
 He also produced his autobiographical documentary, Passion Play: Russell Westbrook, which debuted on Showtime in 2021.

 Personal life

 Westbrook and his wife have three children: one son and twin daughters.

 Westbrook wears a "KB3" wristband and has "KB3" on his sneakers in honor of his childhood friend Khelcey Barrs III.
 In 2012, he started the Russell Westbrook Why Not?
-Foundation, which promotes community-based education and family service programs while pushing youngsters to be self-confident.
+Foundation, which promotes community-based education and family service programs while pushing the younger generation to be self-confident.

+Westbrook is a minority shareholder in the Premier League soccer club Leeds United.
+Westbrook is also an investor in USL Championship soccer club OKC Energy.